Why Google Isn’t Recommending Your Vancouver Wellness Clinic

 Google cross-checks your Google Business Profile against your website to make sure the details line up and things make sense.

-And when Google gets mixed messages, it will move onto someone else (like we all should do)
+And when Google gets mixed messages, it will move onto someone else.

-Your website do not mention your location at all on the homepage
+Your website does not mention your location at all on the homepage.

 Your homepage and services are written with industry jargon your clients wouldn’t ever use in a search.